WalletWasabi/WabiSabi/explainer.md

 use, and some convincing fake moustaches for incognito interactions with the coordinator.

-We will assume the weight of the envelope themselves is negligible, or can be easily corrected for, perhaps because they have a standard weight.
+We will assume the weight of the envelopes themselves is negligible, or can be easily corrected for, perhaps because they have a standard weight.